bluekitchen/btstack/chipset/README.md

 the naming scheme previously used on Linux systems.
 The conversion script has been updated to also detect *initscripts_TIInit_6.7.16_bt_spec_4.1.bts* and integrates *initscripts_TIInit_6.7.16_ble_add-on.bts* if present.

+**Update 3:** The latest (v1.5) version of the init scripts for the third generation CC256xB are not availabe for direct download.
+Same with v1.0 for then fourth generation CC256xC chipset.

 **BTstack integration**: The common code for all CC256x chipsets is provided by *btstack_chipset_cc256x.c*.
 During the setup, *btstack_chipset_cc256x_instance* function is used to get a *btstack_chiopset_t* instance and passed to *hci_init* function.